fac25/project-template/README.md

 # project-template

-This project template includes the Expected and Actual labels, reminders and a short checklist based on our SGC boards and the Project Handbook.
+A summarization of our SGC boards with reminders and a short checklist based on the Project Handbook.

 It was created to address the concern raised during our cohort Stop-Go-Continue session: